 Fiber optic cables with metallic strength members or shields are grounded to a common grounding system.
 The grounding system is designed to allow the metallic elements of each cable to be isolated for connection of cable locating equipment.
-The grounding system terminals may be accessed through a small cover located on the rear side of the cabinet.
+The grounding system terminals may be accessed through a small cover located on the side of the cabinet.
 Use the following procedure to access and isolate the metallic elements of individual cables:

-1. Locate the small hinged access cover at the rear side of the cabinet as shown in Figure 28.
+- 1. Locate the small hinged access cover on the side of the cabinet as shown in Figure 30. - 2.
+Use the 216B tool to remove the screw that secures the access cover in the closed position.

-Figure 28.
+Figure 30.
 Grounding Block Access Cover

-- 2. Use the 216B tool to remove the screw that secures the access cover in the closed position. - 3.
-Swing open the cover and locate the grounding stud that corresponds to the cable to be located. - Note: A designation label is provided on the access cover for identifying cables. - 4.
+- 3. Open the cover and locate the grounding stud that corresponds to the cable to be located. - Note: A designation label is provided on the access cover for identifying cables. - 4.
 Remove the stud nut and disconnect the cable so that it is not touching the copper bus bar assembly. - 5.
 Attach cable detection equipment to the isolated grounding cable and complete the cable location procedure. - 6.
-When finished locating cables, reconnect the cable terminal to the grounding stud.

-7. Tighten the grounding stud nut to 30 to 35 lbs force-inches.
+When finished locating cables, reconnect the cable terminal to the grounding stud. - 7.
+Tighten the grounding stud nut to 30 to 35 lbs force-inches.
 (3.4 to 4.0 Nm) of torque.